PyCav/server/server_setup_guide.md

 	passwd
 	```

-	and following the on screen insturctions.
+	and following the on screen instructions.

 5. Now update your software sources and software packages to their latest version by running